pmkwilliams/MerchantComparison/README.md

 - Create CSV files with detailed domain matches for each competitor
 - Generate pie charts showing the ratio of matched to unmatched domains for each competitor
 - Create a summary bar chart comparing overlap percentages across all competitors
+- Web scraper to extract content from specified URLs

 ## Prerequisites

 - Node.js (v16 or higher)
 - npm or yarn
+- Firecrawl API key for the web scraping functionality

 ## Installation